Preventing resistance to targeted therapies

 Why is it important?

-Children affected by other types of cancers have experienced an increase in survival and improvement in their quality of life after receiving ’targeted treatments’.
+People affected by other types of cancers have experienced an increase in survival and improvement in their quality of life after receiving ’targeted treatments’.
 Targeted therapy is when a drug changes a specific aspect involved in the growth and spread of cancer.

 Who will it help?